ZainabKamel/NGS2-Project/README.md

 # Visualization of trimmed /*bam /*bam.bai files using IGV
 ```
 we visualized the bam and bam.bai files using IGV.
 These screenshots were attached in the folder entitled "Visualization of trimmed Data with IGV"
-On NCBI, molecular location of gene NR2F2 at bp 96,328,518 (attached above under title molecular location of gene NR2F2 at bp 96,328,518)
+On NCBI, molecular location of gene NR2F2 at bp 96,328,518 (attached above under title "trimmed data molecular location of gene NR2F2 at bp 96,328,518")
 ```
 # Differential Expression for Trimmed Data
 ## Quantification